A brief guide addressing common questions and concerns of the IP litigation and enforcement landscape in Indonesia

 Parties have the right to appeal a judgment, unless specified otherwise (Article 21(1), Law No. 4 of 2004 regarding the Powers of the Judiciary).
 The judgment of the high court can be further appealed to the Supreme Court.
 A decision of the Supreme Court is final and binding but may still be subject to judicial review in some cases.

-Within 14 days from a Judgement being made by the District Court, an application for appeal may be filed to the Supreme Court.
-That Court must make its decision within 30 days from the time the appeal is received
+Within 7 days from a Judgement being made by the District Court, an application for appeal may be filed to the High Court.
+That Court must make its decision within 3 months from the time the appeal is received.
+An unsatisfied party may file a further appeal to the Supreme court within 14 days from the decision of the High Court.

 Grounds for appeal: